matheustecchio/Go-Bank/README.md

 ## 🫂 Acknowledgment

-This project is a product of collaboration with several talented individuals.
-We would like to thank to everyone who has contributed.
+This project was possible thanks to the efforts of many talented people.
+We appreciate everyone who played a part in its creation.

 For a detailed list of contributors, please see [ACKNOWLEDGMENTS.md](./docs/ACKNOWLEDGMENTS.md).